Hiking With Ben

 Out on the exposed plains the wind was very cold, so we wasted no time in getting over to the pole line running down to Westons Hut.
 The track down to the hut was a bit rough in places, but the pole line ran all the way to keep us on course.
 The hut looked very nice from the outside but was not so pleasant within, and the roof was full of holes.

-Westons Hut has seen better days.
+Westons Hut had seen better days.

 The clear blue sky of the morning had been replaced by cloud.
-After a rest we set off down to Blairs Hut on the West Kiewa River 3, meeting several groups on the way down.
+After a rest we set off down to Blairs Hut on the West Kiewa River3, meeting several groups on the way down.
 The track was considerably better than before.

 The West Kiewa River at Blairs Hut.